 Addendum

-Discussion: Are Loyalty Points Japan’s Corporate Pseudo-currency?
+Discussion: Are Loyalty Points Japan’s Corporate Pseudo-Currency?

-How close have loyalty points come to being a form of currency?
-Retail outlets such as cake stores give out loyalty points in the form of paper stamps.
-Once customers collected enough points, they present them to the store to receive a discount on their next cake purchase.
+How close have retail loyalty points come to being a form of currency?
+We can begin finding an answer by looking at retail outlets in Japan, such as cake stores, which give out loyalty points in the form of paper stamps.
+Once customers have collected enough points, they present them to the store to receive a discount on their next cake purchase.
 This does not imply however, that the paper stamps themselves constitute a means of payment.
-Platform provider-style companies however, issue loyalty points as if creating credit in their own private currency.
-These points can be used at member stores, and have begun to gain general acceptance.
-Loyalty points are stored as digital data, together with a customer’s purchase history, on point cards, electronic money, credit cards and other media.
-Customers perceive the points they receive in the same way as a cash rebate, and the points are eventually converted to yen and treated as a discount on the price paid.
+In contrast, when platform provider-style companies issue loyalty points, they seem to be creating credit in their own private currency.
+These points, which can be used at member stores, have begun to gain general acceptance; together with a customer’s purchase history, they are stored as digital data on point cards, electronic money, credit cards and other media.
+Customers perceive the points they receive much as they would a cash rebate, and the points are eventually converted to yen and treated as a discount on the price of a subsequent purchase .

 In reality, loyalty points function as a means of digital payment for a range of goods and services at member stores.
-As already indicated, recently, new participants in electronic money are competing to grant more points to consumers, and this approach is expected to become widespread in the future.
-It appears as if loyalty points will gain increasing presence as a means of electronic payment in the future.
-Loyalty points however have many characteristics that distinguish them from cash (bank notes), or legal currency.
-They perform a function similar to money, but do not seem to be in competition with legal currency.
-Here, I would like to deepen the discussion on the features of Japan’s characteristic systems of loyalty point as currencies, and consider several issues to bear in mind going forward.
+As already indicated, new participants in the electronic money arena have recently begun competing to grant more loyalty points to consumers, and this approach is expected to become more widespread in the future, with loyalty points expected to gain an increasing presence as a means of electronic payment.
+Nonetheless, loyalty points have many characteristics that distinguish them from cash (bank notes), or legal currency.
+They perform a function similar to that of money, but do not seem to be in competition with legal currency.
+Here, I would like to deepen the discussion on the features of Japan’s characteristic systems of loyalty point as currencies, and examine several issues that should be considered in the future.

 The scale of loyalty point systems as a means of payment is still small compared to other payment methods

-The value of points issued must be viewed in broad terms, but is estimated by the Nomura Research Institute (NRI) to amount to approximately one trillion yen.
-Based on this assumption, I would like to consider the scale of loyalty points as payment method.
+The value of points issued can be calculated only in broad terms, but is estimated by the Nomura Research Institute (NRI) to amount to approximately one trillion yen annually.
+Based on this assumption, I would like to consider the scale of loyalty points as a payment method.

 Excluding points issued by individual companies, such as electronics retail stores, airlines, and gas stations, the value of points issued by platform provider-style companies is around 700 billion yen, and these have gained significant acceptance as a pseudo-currency.
-In the survey by NIRA mentioned above, 95% of respondents used loyalty points, and 50% used them often.
-Assuming therefore that only 70% of the points are used, it seems that points equivalent to around 500 billion yen are used as a means of payment for goods and services in a variety of stores each year.
-The balance of points outstanding depends on expiry dates, and is therefore unclear, but it is unlikely to be vastly bigger than the amount issued.
+In the survey by NIRA mentioned above, 95% of respondents used loyalty points, and 50% used them frequently.
+Assuming, therefore, that only 70% of the points are used, it seems that the equivalent of around 500 billion yen in points are used as a means of payment for goods and services in a variety of stores annually.
+The balance of points outstanding depends on expiry dates.
+Consequently, the total value of outstanding points is not certain, but it is unlikely to be significantly greater than the amount issued in one year.
 Addendum Figure 1 shows the scale of point usage, assumed to be 500 billion yen, compared to other payment methods.